Kweku007/flix/README.md

 - [x] User can view the movie poster image for each movie.

 #### BONUS
-- [x] User can view the app on various device sizes and orientations.
+- [x] User can view the app on various device sizes.
 - [x] App functions on a real device.

 ### App Walkthrough GIF